Blanche Hunt: 1974–1981

 Blanche is introduced as the widowed mother of Deirdre Hunt (Anne Kirkbride).
 Her bank manager husband, Donald, died in January 1963 after being knocked down outside their house by a black Ford Prefect.
-Blanche immediately makes her mark by slapping Deirdre's love interest, Ray Langton (Neville Buswell), when she thinks he's treating her daughter badly; she is quick to criticise Deirdre when she disapproves of her behaviour.
+Blanche immediately makes her mark by slapping Deirdre's love interest, Ray Langton (Neville Buswell), when she thinks he is treating her daughter badly; she is equally quick to criticise Deirdre when she disapproves of her behaviour.
 Blanche originally runs a corset business from home but later takes jobs as a barmaid at The Rovers Return and helps Gordon Clegg (Bill Kenwright) run the corner shop.

-In 1976, she meets bookmaker Dave Smith (Reginald Marsh), with whom she had a wartime romance.
+In 1976, she meets former lover, bookmaker Dave Smith (Reginald Marsh).
 They rekindle their affair, and she decides to move away to help Dave run his country club in Kenilworth.
-After her affair with Dave Smith ends, Blanche returns to Weatherfield in January 1977 to help look after her newborn granddaughter Tracy (Christabel Finch), accompanied by Warwickshire vet, Steve Bassett (Dennis Chinnery).
+After her affair with Dave Smith ends, Blanche returns to Weatherfield in January 1977 to help look after her newborn granddaughter Tracy Langton (Christabel Finch), accompanied by Warwickshire vet, Steve Bassett (Dennis Chinnery).
 They become engaged but split up that May.
 Following the news of Deirdre moving to New Zealand, Blanche returns to the street in 1978 to talk her out of the idea.
 In 1981, Blanche returns to Weatherfield for Deirdre's wedding to Ken Barlow (William Roache).

 In December 1993, Blanche has a stroke (off-screen) and Deirdre goes to stay with her to nurse her (a storyline devised to cover Anne Kirkbride's sick leave).
 Deirdre returns to Weatherfield the following year after Blanche has made a full recovery.